 When carefully implemented, 360-degree performance appraisals give leaders a refreshing lift— improving morale, contributing to productivity, increasing the organization’s competitive advantage.
 To avoid mistakes, managers must have a clear vision of implementing the process and the person who analyzes the results must be have the experience to interpret the feedback accurately.
 Beyond that, the analyzer must keep in mind everyone responds differently in different situations.

 SoGoSurvey’s 360-degree survey templates are completely customizable to meet your needs.

-So, if you’re ready to gain 360-degree insight into individual and team performance, sign up for a Free Trial Account.
+So, if you’re ready to gain 360-degree insight into individual and team performance, sign up for a free trial account and start exploring.
 Download our sample survey template to start gathering important feedback on employees’ performance from managers, co-workers, peers, and subordinates.